Supply chain transparency 101: Traceability at every stage

 Transparency increases supply chain resilience

-Complex supply chains are a necessity for huge numbers of businesses, but they also represent a serious potential risk.
-Global disruptions like COVID-19 can upend the supply chain landscape overnight.
-While we might not be able to foresee pandemics and other disruptive events.
-However, there are ways businesses can strengthen their operations to protect against future disruptions.
+Complex supply chains are a necessity—but they also represent a serious potential risk.
+Small challenges compound and global disruptions, like COVID-19, can upend the supply chain landscape overnight.
+While we might not be able to foresee pandemics and other disruptive events, there are ways businesses can strengthen their operations to protect against future disruptions.

-Climate change, for example, is making extreme weather conditions more common, including heat waves that are more intense and longer lasting.
+Climate change, for example, is making extreme weather conditions more common.
 Knowing how this will impact suppliers will be a crucial part of risk management in the years ahead.
-And with governments all over the world continuing to introduce new regulations around the wider environmental and social impacts of businesses, supply chain transparency could become necessary for full compliance too.
+And with governments all over the world continuing to introduce new regulations around the wider environmental and social impacts of businesses, these efforts will likely become necessary for full compliance too.

 Transparency translates to better experiences

-Greater supply chain transparency also translates into a win for compliance teams.
-Having a handle on supply chain data puts companies in the best position to respond to new and extended regulatory requirements.
-For example, in 2023 the European Union introduces its much-anticipated Digital Product Passport for all companies operating within the trading bloc.
+Greater supply chain traceability also supports compliance teams.
+Having a handle on supply chain data puts companies in the best position to respond to new and extended regulatory requirements, like the EU’s .
+For example, in 2023 the European Union introduces its much-anticipated Digital Product Passport. for all companies operating within the trading bloc.
 Companies that have a transparent supply chain will be able to respond to these tightening regulations.
 Companies that don’t face costly fines, and risk losing out on business.

-Supply chain transparency is also increasingly important for internal reasons, too.
-Companies with a more resilient supply chain are a more attractive proposition for investors, particularly as we transition towards a more circular economy.
-This transparency can also play a part in talent recruitment, too.
+Traceability also plays a part in talent recruitment.
 Applicants who place more importance on issues of sustainability and ethics are more likely to want to work for companies with transparent supply chains.

-The good news for manufacturers looking to get more oversight into their supply chains is that technology can help.
+Flying blind while navigating your supply chain?
+There’s good news: high-tech tools can help.
 Around the world, companies are automating processes, utilizing the latest in technology advancements to monitor every part of their operations in real-time, and using data analytics to provide decision-makers with invaluable insight.

-Interested in learning more about supply chain transparency and how could impact your operations?
+Brands on their way to improved sustainability and ethics turn to inriver PIM: a platform shaping the future of supply chain traceability.
+With an adaptable, enterprise-ready PIM solution, inriver can help you develop a single source of truth for every product on your shelves.
+Interested in learning more about supply chain traceability and how it could impact your operations?
 Read our latest ebook, A new era of opportunity in manufacturing, for an invaluable look at the key drivers shaping the future of manufacturing sales.
-Want to know how the inriver PIM can help your shift towards supply chain transparency?
-Book a demo today and let one of our PIM experts explain the difference inriver can make to your supply chain management.
+Want to know how the inriver PIM can help your shift towards supply chain traceability?

 want to see the inriver PIM in action?